 We are interested in various aspects of the genetics of sex differences, including sexual selection and sexual conflict, the evolution of sexual dimorphism, and sex chromosome evolution.
 We work in the interface between evolutionary ecology and genomics.

 This group studies physiological and ecological mechanisms affecting the balance between reproduction and survival.
 This involves both special adaptations and evolutionary constraints.
 Birds such as the blue tit invest in many offspring and have shorter lifespans, while the white-tailed eagle invests in a long lifespan and fewer offspring.

-The research projects of this group include the evolution of animal eyes and their optical mechanisms, colour vision and nocturnal vision in animals, navigation using polarised light and magnetic fields as well as image enhancement in dim light.
+The research projects of this group include the evolution of animal eyes and their optical mechanisms, colour vision and nocturnal vision in animals, navigation using polarised light and magnetic fields, and image enhancement in dim light.

 We study how mammals obtain sensory information from their rhinaria and what role this information plays in their lives.
 In the strict sense of the word, the rhinarium is the hairless, often wet frontal part of the mammalian nose.

 We study terrestrial ecosystems to better understand how soil microorganisms regulate global biogeochemistry and predict responses to environmental changes.

 We are a group of microbial ecologists, ecosystem ecologists, biogeochemists, and modellers, who have a shared vision, and under the umbrella of ‘Microbial Biogeochemistry in Lund’, combine empirical and modelling approaches to accomplish this.

 The research group Microbial ecology works with identification of the microorganisms that carry out carbon and nitrogen turnover in soils, particularly forest soils.
 They characterise some of these processes at molecular levels and identify how they are regulated under different environmental scenarios.
 A major focus is on symbiotic interactions between fungi and roots of plants.